vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 **Tertiary Question:** Should the presentation include:
 - Analysis of existing system as context (supports Baseline C)?
-- "Clean slate" approach with no existing system reference (supports Baseline A)?

 ### Presentation Deliverables (Unchanged Regardless of Baseline)

 All three baseline approaches include complete 10-15 minute presentation covering: